-The World Child Cancer-NL Foundation was set up by the Princess Máxima Center to raise funds to make this program possible.
+The World Child Cancer-NL Foundation cooperates with the Princess Máxima Center for the execution of the Outreach program.
 World Child Cancer-NL is part of the umbrella organization World Child Cancer Global, for the coordination of programs and the exchange of knowledge.

 We do not give money, medication or equipment.
 We share our knowledge and expertise, thereby increasing the chance of curing children with cancer in poor countries, thanks to better treatment where they are, by local doctors and nurses.
 It's as simple as that.
 Because knowledge is too valuable to keep to yourself.